Britain’s biggest landlord selling up his rental portfolio, but why?

 The introduction of widely available buy-to-let mortgages in the 1990s enabled Mr Wilson and his wife, Judith, to prosper in the property game, but Mr Wilson says that stricter lending criteria, stamp duty hikes and other changes mean that many landlords are simply unable to succeed.

-What’s the best way to sell a buy-to-let property?
+What’s the best way for a landlord selling up to sell their buy-to-let portfolio?